 There are no known user work-arounds for this regression.
 It's unclear if it

 reflects Pydroid 3 permission choices, or a deliberate narrowing of permissions

 in Android 11.
 The fact that activity-manager commands work well in Termux, though,

 strongly suggests the former, which seems more hopeful of an early fix.

 If this instead stems from a new Android 11 constraint, it might still be

 webbrowser module, but

-only if Pydroid 3's limiting hack is ever backed out.
+only if Pydroid 3's biased and limiting hack is ever backed out.

 Lest this page be accused of picking on Pydroid 3, let's move on to an issue seen only in Termux (so far).
-Though triggers are elusive, Android 11 has been seen to revoke file-access permissions from the Termux app, leaving it partly crippled.
-This feels like an unintentional glitch, and seems likely to be repaired soon if so; but it calls the robustness of Android 11's scoped-storage changes into question.
+Though triggers are elusive, Android 11 has been seen to revoke file-access permissions from the Termux app, leaving it partly disabled.
+This happens only in 11, and feels like an unintentional glitch that's likely to be repaired soon; but it calls the robustness of Android 11's scoped-storage changes into question.

 As described both in the